+Docusigned by:

+By: Dave Controy Date: 6/28/2024

-DocuSigned by: Dave Conroy
+David Conroy

-Date:\\\\6/28/2024
+New Britain Township

+Director of Planning and Zoning

 Thomas J. Walsh III, Esquire Solicitor, New Britain Township Zoning Hearing Board 3655 Route 202, Suite 105 Doylestown, PA 18902

 Note to Applicant: This Decision is NOT an authorization to build.
 Zoning and building permits must be obtained from New Britain Township prior to the commencement of any construction.